 Jennifer Wieland handles complex litigation matters for businesses and individual clients.
 Her practice is primarily in federal court, where she focuses on commercial disputes and employment and intellectual property matters.
-She represents clients from all sectors, including the financial services and automotive industries, from small, local businesses to Fortune 500 companies.
+She represents clients from all sectors, including the financial services, higher education, and automotive industries, from small, local businesses to Fortune 500 companies.

 Jennifer is a former federal law clerk who worked on both coasts before settling in Kansas City.
 Her first job out of college was as a paralegal at Covington & Burling in Washington, DC.
 She later served as a law clerk to the Hon.
 Lourdes G. Baird in the Central District of California in Los Angeles.
 Following her clerkship, she worked in the Orange County, CA office of Latham & Watkins.
 She relocated to the Kansas City area in 2005, where she spent three years as an attorney at Blackwell Sanders before joining Berkowitz Oliver in 2008.